C-Loftus/talon-ai-tools/readme.md

 3. Choose a model in settings:

 ```
-user.openai_model = "claude-3.7-sonnet"  # or whichever model you installed
+user.model_default = "claude-3.7-sonnet"  # or whichever model you installed
 ```

 4. By default, all model interactions will be logged locally and viewable on your machine via `llm logs`.
 If you prefer, you can disable this with `llm logs off`.